BLM to finalize rule allowing federal leases targeted at protection of natural areas

 House Natural Resources Chairman Bruce Westerman of Arkansas said Thursday he would do “everything in (his) power” to get Curtis’ bill through the House.

-The post BLM to finalize rule allowing federal leases targeted at protection of natural areas appeared first on Iowa Capital Dispatch.
+The post BLM to finalize rule allowing federal leases targeted at protection of natural areas appeared first on New Hampshire Bulletin.